sameershah21/ML-notes/statistics.md

-**Statistics Topics for Data Science & Machine Learning Lecture Notes**

-**1. Introduction:**
+Alright, here are the refined and summarized notes from the provided lecture transcript:

+---

+### **Introduction**
-- Importance of statistics in data science and machine learning.
+- The lecture is about essential statistical topics for data science and machine learning.

-**2. Basic Terminology:**
+- Topics are divided into four main categories.

+### **1. Basic Terminology**
-- Definition of statistics.
+- **Definition:**
-- Role of statistics in data science and machine learning.
+  - Understand the role of statistics in data science and machine learning.
+- **Key Concepts:**
-- Population vs. Sample: Foundation of data science studies.
+  - Difference between population and sample (foundation of data science).
+  - Census, sources, surveys.
-- Census, Sources, Survey, Parameters, and Statistics.
+  - Parameters and statistics.
+  - Different types of data and variables: Independent variable, dependent variable, predictors, and target variable.
+- **Types of Statistics:**
+  - Derived from the concepts of population and sample.
+  - Two main types: Descriptive statistics and inferential statistics.

+### **2. Descriptive Statistics**
-- Data & Variables:
+- **Definition:**
-    - Independent vs. Dependent variables.
-    - Predictors vs. Target variables.

-**3. Descriptive Statistics:**
-- Describes sample data through statistical measures and plots.
+  - Describes sample data using statistical measures and plots.
+- **Key Topics:**
-- Measures of Central Tendency:
+  - **Measures of Central Tendency:** Mean, median, mode.
-    - Mean, Median, Mode.
-- Measures of Variability and Spread:
-    - Variance, Standard Deviation, Absolute Deviation, Min, Max, Range, Outliers, Quartiles, Interquartile range, Standard Score (Z-score).
-- Plots & Graphs:
+  - **Measures of Variability and Spread:** Variance, standard deviation, absolute deviation, mean absolute deviation, min, max, range, outliers, quartiles, interquartile range, and standard (z) score.
-    - Histogram, Bar chart (stacked, side by side), Scatter plot, Line chart, Box plot.
+  - **Plots and Graphs:** Histogram, bar chart, stack bar chart, side by side bar chart, scatter plot, line chart, box plot.
-- Data Distribution:
-    - Normal, Skewed, Kurtosis.
-- Central Limit Theorem:
+  - **Data Distribution:** Understanding if data is normally distributed, skewed, or if there's any kurtosis.
-    - Understanding the sampling distribution of means, expectation, variance of sampling mean.
+  - **Central Limit Theorem:** Focus on sampling distribution of means.
+Also covers the expectation and variance of sampling mean.

-**4. Probability Theory:**
+### **3. Probability Theory**
+- **Importance:**
   - Essential for predictive modeling in machine learning.
-- Topics:
-    - Probability definition, Probability vs. Statistics, Sample space & events, Independent vs. Dependent events, Joint probability, Union probability, Marginal probability, Conditional probability & Bayes' theorem.
-- Famous problems:
+- **Key Topics:**
+  - Definitions of probability and how it's distinct from statistics.
+  - Sample space and events.
+  - Independent vs. dependent events.
+  - Types of probability: Joint probability, union probability, marginal probability.
+  - Conditional probability and Bayes theorem.
-    - Monty Hall problem.
+  - Problems like the Monty Hall problem.
-- Random Variables:
-    - Discrete vs. Continuous, Probability Mass Function (PMF), Probability Density Function (PDF).
+  - Random Variables: Discrete vs. continuous, probability mass function (PMF), probability density function (PDF).
-- Common Distributions:
+  - Common distributions: Bernoulli, geometric, binomial, exponential, normal, and gaussian.
-    - Bernoulli, Geometric, Binomial, Poisson, Exponential, Normal/Gaussian.

-**5. Inferential Statistics:**
+### **4. Inferential Statistics**
+- **Definition:**
-- Generalizing from sample data to predict about the population.
+  - Generalizes results about the population based on sample data.
-- Topics:
-    - Confidence levels & intervals, Standard error & margin of error, Hypothesis testing (Null vs. Alternate hypothesis, Significance level, Critical reason, P-value, Q-value, One-tail test, Two-tail test, Type I & II errors), Statistical tests (Z-test, T-test, Chi-square test, F-test), Analysis of Variance (ANOVA: One-way, Two-way).

-**6. Additional Mathematics for Deep Understanding:**
-- Linear algebra.
+- **Key Topics:**
+  - Confidence levels and intervals.
+  - Standard error and margin of error.
+  - Hypothesis Testing: Null hypothesis, alternate hypothesis, significance level, critical region, p-value, q-value, one-tail test, two-tail test, type one error, and type two error.
+  - Common tests: z-test, t-test, chi-square test, and f-test.
+  - Analysis of Variance (ANOVA): Comparing different entities.

+### **Additional Recommendations**
-- Derivative calculus: Important for understanding machine learning algorithms.
+- To delve deeper, especially for research purposes, understanding of linear algebra and derivative calculus is recommended.
+These concepts help in understanding the inner workings of machine learning algorithms.

-**7. Miscellaneous:**
-- Some consider Regression Analysis & Time Series Analysis as part of statistics, but these were reserved for the predictive modeling section.
-- Importance of statistical knowledge to ensure accurate predictions in machine learning.

-**8. Conclusion:**
+- Topics like regression analysis and time series analysis can be covered under statistical analysis or predictive modeling.

+### **Conclusion**
-- Solid statistical knowledge is paramount for machine learning expertise.
+- A solid foundation in statistics is imperative for a holistic understanding of machine learning.